Amazing Things To Do in Mesa Verde During Winter

 2. Cruise the Mesa Top Loop Road

-Weather permitting (fingers crossed!), the 6-mile Mesa Top Loop Road often stays open during winter.
+Weather permitting (cross your fingers!), the 6-mile Mesa Top Loop Road often stays open during winter.

 Just know that things can get icy, so it’s best to come with either snow tires or a 4-WD vehicle.